CrisChiaro/latency_aware_scheduler/README.md

 - **Descheduler**: Periodically requests new latency measurements from the Latency Meter, updates the LatencyMeasurements (LM) data structure, and decides which pods to deschedule based on these measurements.

 - **LatencyMeasurements (LM)**: A concurrent data structure used for storing latency measurements between users and nodes.

+### Routing Manager (V3.5)
+The Routing Manager is  designed to dynamically direct user requests to the most appropriate pods in a Kubernetes environment.
+It utilizes user-cluster associations and real-time latency metrics to optimize traffic routing.
+It works in tandem with the Custom Latency Aware Scheduler, regularly updating associations for optimal routing.
+When an user send a request to the service, the packet pass through the Routing Manager, which checks if there is a Cluster associated to the User and forward the request to one of its pod.
+It employs standard load balancing methods for users without specific associations.

 ## Requirements